iwatkot/maps4fs/README.md

 ### Background

-The background component consist of the 8 tiles, each one represents the tile, that surrounds the map.
+The background component consists of the 8 tiles, each one representing the tile, that surrounds the map.
 The tiles are named as the cardinal points, e.g. "N", "NE", "E" and so on.<br>
 Example of the `Background` component:

 ```json